Westbury, New York

-Westbury is a village in the town of North Hempstead in Nassau County, on the North Shore of Long Island, in New York, United States.
+Westbury is a village mostly located in the southeastern portion of the Town of North Hempstead with a small portion in the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States.
 It is considered the anchor community of the Greater Westbury area.
 The population was 15,404 at the time of the 2020 census.

 History

 The first settlers in what is now the Village of Westbury arrived in 1658 in the region known as the Hempstead Plains.
 Many of the early settlers were Quakers.

 Westbury's Jericho Turnpike, which provides connection to Mineola and Syosset as well as to the Long Island Expressway (or LIE), was once a trail used by the Massapequa Indians.
 As far back as the 17th century, it served as a divider between the early homesteads north of the Turnpike and the Hempstead Plains to its south.
 Today, it serves as a state highway complex.